 Carlos Barrionuevo & Mayte Valdes Argentine Tango Performance

 The L.A.
-Hustle evolved from a dance known as the “Street Hustle” that was popular in Los Angeles and San Diego.
-Eventually, the name changed to L.A.
-Hustle and has remained popular on the West Coast, particularly in Southern California.
+Hustle evolved from a dance known as the street hustle popular in Los Angeles and San Diego in the mid-seventies.
+Eventually, the name changed from street hustle to L.A.
+Hustle remaining popular in Southern California to this day.

-The New York Hustle was popular on the East Coast.
+The New York Hustle was more popular on the East Coast of the United States.
 In recent years, the New York hustle has been spreading across the U.S. and continues to increase in popularity nationally and even internationally.

 Hustle Dance Videos

 (David Nguyen taught L.A.
 Hustle in San Diego in the 2000’s)